|

 One of the knifemen, holding some sort of weighted cord, swung

-it several times above his head, and threw.
-It seemed such a strange
+it several times above his head, and threw it.
+It seemed so strange

-thing to do that Legolas was momentarily transfixeduntil
+that Legolas was momentarily transfixeduntil the cord wrapped

-the cord wrapped itself around him and one of the weights crashed
+itself around him and one of the weights crashed into his forehead.

-"Ah!" cried Legolas.
-He staggered, letting his bow
+"Ah!" he cried, and staggered, letting his bow drop.

 |